gchq/Palisade-services/data-service/README.md

 |                 |                        | serverMetadata       | error             |
 |                 |                        |                      | serverMetadata    |

-*token comes in the body of the data request and is stored in the header metadata for the audit messages
+*token comes in the body of the request from the client (DataRequest) and is stored in the header metadata for the audit messages

 **attributes will include the numbers for records processed and records returned